romainsacchi/carculator/docs/validity.rst

 End-of-pipe CO2 emissions
 -------------------------
-Similarly, we can plot teh CO2 measurements from teh EU database against the values returned by Carculator for combustion vehicles.
+Similarly, we can plot the CO2 measurements from the EU database against the values returned by Carculator for combustion vehicles.

 .. image:: https://github.com/romainsacchi/coarse/raw/master/docs/EU_CO2_comparison.png
     :width: 900
     :alt: Alternative text

+There seems to be a general alignment between measured figures from the EU monitoring programme and the figures produced by **Carculator**